jonathom/detect_deforestation/README.md

 subset-predict procedure until `NA` is returned as predicted value (Gerber, 2016).
 As it is defaulting to `Inf`, `Gapfill` can take hours upon hours of computation.
 This is why we settled on using `iMax = 5`.
-A comparison of the (neglegtible) effect of different `iMax` values can be found in Appendix A).
+A comparison of the (negligible) effect of different `iMax` values can be found in Appendix A).

 ``` r